TeachBooks/mirror_mude_book/book/programming/programs/git/gui/pushing_problems.md

-# How to Takle Pushing Problems
+# How to Tackle Pushing Problems

 Have you encountered a problem when pushing to your remote repository?
 This tutorial is to help wolve pushing problems when dealing with notebooks, specifically when a commit has been made to the remote repository that conflicts with the local repository.
 In simple language, this means _the file online is different from the one on your computer and you can't push the file on your computer to GitLab automatically._